-In order to avoid the oscillations between pairs of variables, we propose to check whether a quantized state update produces a change in the sign of some other state derivative value.
-If so, we additionally check whether an eventual update of the second quantized state would cause a change in the sign of the previous state derivative.
-Under this situation, we expect that both variables
+In order to avoid the oscillations between pairs of variables, we propose to check whether a quantized state update produces a significant change of some other state derivative value, such as a change in the sign of it .
+If so, we additionally check whether an eventual update of the second quantized state would cause a significant change of the previous state derivative.
+Under this situation, we expect that both variables experience spurious oscillations, and, in order to prevent them, we apply a simultaneous change in both quantized states using a linearly implicit step.